The Switch: Moving Past The Hurts

 You cannot stop people from being bone heads.
 You cannot stop people from being hateful or having attitudes or doing or saying things that cut you.
 You do have control over how you react to them.

 Every day I wake up and make a conscious decision not to allow anyone to hurt me.
 That does not mean I dont get close to people or that I insulate myself from connecting to people.
 No way.
 I have good friends.
 I love my wife with every fiber of my being.
 I believe we need to be close to people.
 But I control the switch that allows someone's words or deeds to affect my life.
-Things get said and then things escalate, then someone gets mad and the whole thing can spin out of control and it happens because someone makes a decision to take real offence to what has been said.
+Things get said and then things escalate, then someone gets mad and the whole thing can spin out of control and it happens because someone makes a decision to take real offense to what has been said.

 People struggle for years over hurts they have suffered.
 Some loose out with God over what they have seen other people do.
 It all happens because they didnt control that switch.
 Life has taught me some tuff lessons, most of which I would have preferred not having to learn.
 None the less, learn them I did.
 This is one of them: I control how I feel about what others say and do.
 I control it.
 Nobody else.
 No matter how devastating it is.
 I control the switch.